system-zero/system-zero/data/docs/la.md

     __INIT_MODULE(this);

-  Note that the `import` function is not available on static builds.
-In that case the interpreter should include any desirable module on build time, and the initialization for the module, should be done at runtime after any new instance.
+  Note that for static builds the `import` function is still available, but it only checks if the desired interface has been exposed to the interpreter, that should include any desirable module on build time, and the initialization for the module, should be done at runtime after any new instance.
 The `__importpath` intrinsic variable is still available but has no effect.

-  To avoid inconsistencies, a `__static` intrinsic integer variable is exposed to the standard namespace, and any `import` function call (at least for now) could be wrapped with code such:

-     ifnot (__static) {
-       import ("modulename")
-     }

 # print functions syntax: